rbalsleyMSFT/IntuneScripts/ChangeIntunePrimaryUser/readme.md

 - GroupMember.Read.All
 - User.Read.All

-Once you've selected all of the permissions, click **Grant admin consent for "your tenant name"**.
-Your permissions should look something like this.
+Once you've selected the permissions, click **Grant admin consent for "your tenant name"**.
+Your permissions should look like this.

 ![image](https://user-images.githubusercontent.com/53497092/235557304-5afd507b-01cd-4a85-b9f9-8ad48eeed1b8.png)